Chuck Haytaian: New Jersey General Assembly

-Sexual harassment accusation
+1994 United States Senate campaign

+Shortly after Christine Todd Whitman defeated Florio in the 1993 gubernatorial election, Haytaian announced his campaign for U.S. Senate against incumbent Frank Lautenberg.
+Haytaian centered his campaign on his claim that Lautenberg had lost touch with New Jersey and claimed that he was soft on crime, had opposed federal spending cuts, and had refused to release his tax returns.
+In one debate, he challenged Lautenberg to name all twenty-one counties in the state.

+Lautenberg won the election.
+Despite trailing by a wide margin in early polling, Haytaian received 47 percent of the vote.

+Later career

+From 1995 through 2001, Haytaian was chair of the Republican State Committee.

 In 1996, Beth Herbert, an administrative assistant at the State House, brought sexual harassment charges against Haytaian.
 She claimed that over a fifteen-month period, Haytaian would periodically call her into his office and molest her.
 The worst incidents, according to Herbert, took place after his failed Senate bid in 1994.
-Haytaian in turn filed charges against Herbert for defamation.
+Haytaian countersued Herbert for defamation.

-The State paid Herbert $175,000 in a settlement to avoid what they believed would be a more costly legal battle.
+In 1997, New Jersey paid Herbert $175,000 in a settlement to avoid what they believed would be a more costly legal battle.

 Personal life and death

-Haytaian was born in the Bronx on January 28, 1938.
 He was a resident of Independence Township, New Jersey.

 Haytaian died on November 1, 2024, at the age of 86.